Categories

 Key points:

-• Your entry should focus on work carried out between March 2023 and March 2024
+- Your entry should focus on work carried out between March 2024 and March 2025.

-• You may also submit this entry into other award categories if it meets their criteria
+- You may also submit this entry into other award categories if it meets their criteria.

 This category recognises an individual who has been in the construction industry for five years or less and has used digitalisation, digital methodologies and/or technologies to achieve excellence in their work, and help advance digital transformation on a project or in an organisation.